 2: It heightens the mind-body connection

 Throughout the day your mind and body gradually get separated.
 This is the effect of living in the modern world.
-We get so full up with thoughts and mental distractions that our minds drift away from the body.
+Our minds get so full up with thoughts and mental distractions that our consciousness drifts away from the body.
 We lose the mind-body connection.

 3: Improves oxygen consumption and blood circulation

 Soham meditation is all about proper breathing.
 Proper breathing is essential for general health and wellbeing.

 The exercise will help you to start diaphragmatic breathing, which will increase your intake of oxygen and improve your blood circulation.

 When we are stressed, we are too full of thoughts to concentrate.
 Soham helps with this in a couple of ways.